rodispantelis/EdgeVector/README.md

 Use Edge Vector [here.](https://rodispantelis.github.io/EdgeVector/)

 In the libraries folder there are coders / decoders implemented in Java and Javascript.
-Also included a Javascript library for converting files from Dimacs format to Edge Vector that is used as a benchmark.
+Also included a Javascript library for converting files from Dimacs format to Edge Vector which is used as a benchmark.

 In the randographs folder there is a web application for generating randomgraphs.

-In the DIMACS folder there graphs from the [Second DIMACS Implementation Challenge](http://archive.dimacs.rutgers.edu/Challenges/), they may be used as benchmark.
+In the DIMACS folder there are graphs from the [Second DIMACS Implementation Challenge](http://archive.dimacs.rutgers.edu/Challenges/), they may be used as benchmark.

 ### Edge vector for undirected graphs
 Let $s$ be a vector that represents undirected graph $G(V, E)$, consisting of $v$ nodes.
 We further enumerate the elements of $s$ in the range